DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Anderson, B. and K. Tracey.
 ‘Digital Living: The Impact (or Otherwise) of the Internet on Everday British Life’ in C. Haythornthwaite and B.
-Wellman (eds) *The Internet in Everyday Life*, Malden, MA, USA:
+Wellman (eds.) *The Internet in Everyday Life*, Malden, MA, USA:
-Blackwell Publishers Ltd, 2002, pp. 139-63.
+Blackwell Publishers Ltd, 2002, pp. 139-163.

-ARC Centre of Excellence for Creative Industries and Innovation, ‘World Internet Project (Australia)’, [*http://www.cci.edu.au/projects/world-internet-project-australia*](http://www.cci.edu.au/projects/world-internet-project-australia).
+ARC Centre of Excellence for Creative Industries and Innovation.
+‘World Internet Project (Australia)’, [*http://www.cci.edu.au/projects/world-internet-project-australia*](http://www.cci.edu.au/projects/world-internet-project-australia).